Faculty: Your Classes

 Field trips to Pelee Island or Point Pelee (Canada) are not permitted.

 All trips to any state owned lands (parks or wildlife areas), including Green Island, require prior permission in writing.
 This should be done prior to arrival and is the responsibility of the faculty.

 Each course is limited to two mainland field trips.
 You will receive information about ferry passes, vehicle keys, gas credit cards and a vehicle location map when you check in.
-Transportation to and from the ferry dock is often provided by North Coast Taxi, but specific instruction will be given to you prior to your departure.
 Arrangements can be made to depart Gibraltar at 7:30 a.m. in order to make the 8 a.m.
 Miller Ferry to Catawba.
 All mainland field trips must return no later than the 4 p.m. ferry.
-If you are going to be late, or miss a ferry, please call the Bayview office immediately at 419-285-1800.
+If you are going to be late or miss a ferry, please call the Bayview office immediately at 419-285-1800.

 Sack Lunch Requests: You must inform the university housing staff at least two days in advance of an all-day field trip to allow them adequate time to prepare lunches for your group.
 Sack Lunch Request Forms are provided at the beginning of the course and should be submitted to university housing staff in the Dining Hall.
 Most all-day field trips are planned so that students can eat breakfast and dinner at the laboratory.

 Grading and Evaluation

 Grading is left to your discretion.
 You are responsible for posting final grades on the university electronic system if you are an Ohio State University faculty member.
 Faculty from other universities should email grades to Arleen Pineda in the Columbus office, who will post grades to the system for you.